 Calorie information will need to be displayed at the point of choice for the customer, such as physical menus, online menus, food delivery platforms and food labels

-The measures, which form part of the government’s wider strategy to tackle obesity, are planned to help to ensure people are able to make more informed, healthier choices when it comes to eating food out or ordering takeaways
+The measures form part of the government’s wider strategy to tackle obesity.
+They will help to ensure people are able to make more informed, healthier choices when it comes to eating out or ordering takeaways.

 Specific exemptions applying to food include: